dominiksta/mvui/packages/docs/content/docs/components/01-vanilla-js-webcomponents.md

 # Vanilla JS Web Components

-An mvui component is fundamentally a standard web component.
-It is therefore necessary to understand the basic concepts of web components to use mvui effectively.
+An Mvui component is fundamentally a standard web component.
+It is therefore necessary to understand the basic concepts of web components to use Mvui effectively.
 If you have already used web components, you can skip this section.

 ## What?